Denopia/canonical-k-mer-hash-table/README.md

 * CMake 3.10
 * C++17

-(This program has been tested only on Linux-based OS)
+This program has been tested only on OSx and Linux-based OS

 ## Installation